biuh-dt/courses/Database/README.md

 - Assignments 850 points
 - Final database design presentation 100 points
 - Class participation 50 points

 **Only on-time assignments are eligible for revision.
 Revise from the graded file rather than from a new one, so comments left in the graded file can be seen, or no credit for revision.**

-##Database design presentation requirements and guidelines
+## Database design presentation requirements and guidelines ##
-1. Form a group of up to 3 members\
+1. Form a group of up to 3 members
-2. Obtain instructor approval for your E-R (Entity-Relationship) diagram before proceeding\
+2. Obtain instructor approval for your E-R (Entity-Relationship) diagram (after chapter 7 taught) before proceeding
-3. At least one pair of tables with a one-to-many relationship\
+3. At least one pair of tables with a one-to-many relationship
-4. Create a database by using any database management software of your choice\
+4. Create a database by using any database management software of your choice
-5. Generate and insert sample records into your tables\
+5. Generate and insert sample records into your tables
-6. Maximum 10-minute presentation covering the following:\
+6. Maximum 10-minute presentation covering the following:
-    a.
-E-R diagram\
+    - E-R diagram
-    b.
-Methods used to create tables\
+    - Methods used to create tables
-    c.
-Methods used to insert records
+    - Methods used to insert records

 ## Lecture tentative schedule
 ![schedule](https://github.com/biuh-dt/courses/blob/main/Database/schedule.png)